appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-work-with-local-apis-on-appsmith/connect-within-docker-network.md

 ## Set up services

-In this guide, you'll use networked Docker containers to spin up a Postgres instance alongside Appsmith, and connect to the database from an Appsmith app.
+In this guide, you'll use networked Docker containers to spin up a Postgres instance alongside Appsmith and connect to the database from an Appsmith app.

 1. From the command line, create a Docker network with the following: